World News Tonight star David Muir worried fans when they thought he was leaving ABC News for a new venture

 David Muir left his fans in a frenzy after jetting off for a new assignment which had his viewers fearing he was leaving ABC News for good.

-The popular journalist has scored legions of loyal followers with his reporting on World News Tonight, 20/20 and GMA too.
+The popular journalist has scored legions of loyal followers with his reporting on World News Tonight, 20/20 and sometimes appearing on GMA too.

 MORE: David Muir with a bowl cut hairstyle has to be seen to be believed

 So, when he shared a career update on Instagram he raised a lot of questions about his future with the network.

 WATCH: GMA's Robin Roberts and Michael Strahan are friendship goals

 But fans will be delighted to know that David isn't leaving his role and was just temporarily flying out of the country to report on the Glasgow Climate Change Summit in Scotland.

 Alongside a photo of him taking off inside the plane, he wrote: "Off to Glasgow Global Climate summit.
 See you tomorrow @goodmorningamerica @abcworldnewstonight @nightline."

 MORE: David Muir's dashing dad is his double in remarkable throwback photo